-- 1. To do business in India and/or abroad as producers, manufacturers, importers, exporters of and dealers in all kinds of paints, pigments, distempers, writing, printing and ink of all other kinds and raw materials used for the preparation of the above and to do the business of manufacturing, fabricating, developing, improving, repairing or otherwise dealing in all such machinery, plant, equipment and other related facilities for the production of the aforesaid colours, pigments and procure, produce, manufacture, deal, trade in dispose-off all types of flotation, re-agents, wetting agents, dye-stuffs, catalytic agents, direct colours, basic colours, pigments, alkalies and products derived from phosphate, lime-stone, natural gas and other natural deposits, bauxite mines, useful or suitable in the manufacture of chemicals, chemical products for the purpose of the business of the company and to deal in its bi-products, also restoratives and consumable provisions for human and or animal consumption as required in preparation of foods stuffs, in all natural, artificial, synthetic, chemical, edible food colours in form of acids, preservatives, flavours, sweeteners, suspenders, concentrates, additives, taste makers, glucose, nutrients, baked products, decoratives or reps-dues or by products of aforesaid and also act as producers, manufacturers, importers, exporters of and dealers in all kinds of fabrics, yarns, textiles as may be prepared from nylon, polyester, acrylic, and Hydrocarbons, Synthetic Foods and preparation thereof. - 2.
+- 1. To do business in India and/or abroad as producers, manufacturers, importers, exporters of and dealers in all kinds of paints, pigments, distempers, writing, printing and ink of all other kinds and raw materials used for the preparation of the above and to do the business of manufacturing, fabricating, developing, improving, repairing or otherwise dealing in all such machinery, plant, equipment and other related facilities for the production of the aforesaid colours, pigments and procure, produce, manufacture, deal, trade in dispose-off all types of flotation, re-agents, wetting agents, dye-stuffs, catalytic agents, direct colours, basic colours, pigments, alkalies and products derived from phosphate, lime-stone, natural gas and other natural deposits, bauxite mines, useful or suitable in the manufacture of chemicals, chemical products for the purpose of the business of the company and to deal in its bi-products, also restoratives and consumable provisions for human and or animal consumption as required in preparation of foods stuffs, in all natural, artificial, synthetic, chemical, edible food colours in form of acids, preservatives, flavours, sweeteners, suspenders, concentrates, additives, taste makers, glucose, nutrients, baked products, decoratives or reps-dues or by products of aforesaid and also act as producers, manufacturers, importers, exporters of and dealers in all kinds of colouring agents required in weaving, manufacturing, bleaching, dyeing, colouring, printing, finishing, processing of all kinds of fabrics, yarns, textiles as may be prepared from nylon, polyester, acrylic, and Hydrocarbons, Synthetic Foods and preparation thereof. - 2.
 To Carry on business in India or elsewhere as manufacturers, producers, processors, makers, convertors, refiners, importers, exporters, traders, buyers, sellers, retailers, wholesalers, suppliers, indenters, packers, movers, preservers, stockiest, agents, sub-agents, merchants, distributors, jobbers, brokers, or otherwise deal in all kinds of pharmaceuticals, medical, drugs and formulations, chemicals, chemical compounds, (organic and inorganic) in all forms, and chemical products of any nature and kind whatsoever, and all products and joint products thereof.